hslzr/twitter-bot/README.md

 Aaaand done.
 Updates on this shortly.

 Also, please, don't do anything illegal or something.
+Please read the [Twitter Developer Agreement](https://dev.twitter.com/overview/terms/agreement-and-policy).